f122apg/youtube-live-checker/README.md

     ```

 1. If no errors occur in the flow shown to the right, the deployment was successful.

+### Location of recorded files
+The files are stored in Cloud Storage.
+A bucket is created with the project ID, so please check the contents.

 ### Add or change the channels you want to record.
 Channels to be recorded are managed by Cloud Scheduler.